 ‘HGH gut’ is a term used in bodybuilding to describe the protruding effect of the abdomen, seen in many IFBB competitors today.

-However, many bodybuilders combine HGH with insulin during a cycle, for more anabolism, due to its efficient shuttling of nutrients into the muscle cells.
+However, we see many bodybuilders combine HGH with insulin during a cycle for more anabolism due to its efficient shuttling of nutrients into the muscle cells.

 They do this because insulin increases IGF-1 receptor upregulation and decreases IGF protein binding 1, thus creating a particularly anabolic environment when synergistically used with HGH (which has IGF-1 stimulating properties).

-Insulin however promotes lipogenesis (fat storage) in users, causing a ‘fat’ look to the body, that is evident even in bodybuilders with a ‘low body fat percentage’.
+Insulin, however, promotes lipogenesis (fat storage) in users, causing a ‘fat’ look to the body, which is evident even in bodybuilders with a ‘low body fat percentage’.

-Thus, ‘HGH gut’ can occur after prolonged use, but only with the presence of insulin.
+Thus, ‘HGH gut’ can occur after prolonged use, but only with the presence of insulin in our experience.

-Interestingly, Dr. Thomas O’Connor has not observed any reductions in T3 levels in patients utilizing HGH.
-Thus, it is possible such a T3-inhibiting effect may only occur in HGH deficient individuals (theory).
+Interestingly, our doctors have not observed any reductions in T3 levels in patients utilizing HGH.
+Thus, it is possible that such a T3-inhibiting effect may only occur in HGH-deficient individuals (theory).

 Acromegaly, causing the enlargement of bones and tissues, is common when taking HGH for a substantial amount of time.

-One bodybuilder took HGH for 10 years continuously and reported an increase in foot hypertrophy, going from size 12-15 (6).
+One bodybuilder took HGH for 10 years continuously and reported an increase in foot hypertrophy, going from size 12 to 15 (6).

-His skull also enlarged, having previously worn a size 7 3/8 cap and later going up to 7 5/8.
-He also observed growth in the hands, wrists and stomach.
+His skull was also enlarged, having previously worn a size 7 3/8 cap and later going up to 7 5/8.
+He also observed growth in the hands, wrists, and stomach.

-Interestingly, research has shown gynecomastia (gyno) to be a possible side effect of HGH (7).
+Interestingly, we have found gynecomastia (gyno) to be a possible side effect of HGH (7).

-It isn’t known for certain how breast tissue accumulates in men on HGH, however it may be attributed to elevations in the female sex hormone — progesterone.
+We do not know for certain how breast tissue accumulates in men on HGH; however, it may be attributed to elevations in the female sex hormone, progesterone.

-An AI (aromatase inhibitor), such as anastrozole, may be taken to safeguard HGH-users from gynecomastia, with research indicating it as an effective inhibitor of progesterone receptor expression (9).
+We have found that an AI (aromatase inhibitor), such as anastrozole, is often successful in safeguarding HGH users from gynecomastia, with research showing it to be an effective inhibitor of progesterone receptor expression (9).